skatt621/Brogrammers/README.md

     - make sure you are working in your environment
     - run the command `$ pip install -r check_hunters/requirements.txt`

+8. To create a superuser to be able to edit accounts to test checkpoint locally, run

+    `$ python manage.py createsuperuser`

+    and fill out with the info you would like to use for local development

-8. To run the project on your local machine, run
+9. To run the project on your local machine, run

     `$ cd check_hunters`